 SIP messaging is reported as Intercept Related Information for the interception of multi-media service.
 As shown in figure 22 below, all SIP messages executed on behalf of a target are subject to intercept at the S-CSCF and Optionally P-CSCF.
-Based upon network configuration, the ADMF shall provision P-CSCFs, or S-CSCFs, or both P-CSCFs and S-CSCFs with SIP URI, TEL URI or IMEI target identifiers.
+Based upon network configuration, the ADMF shall provision P-CSCFs, or S-CSCFs, or both P-CSCFs and S-CSCFs with SIP URI, TEL URI, or IMEI target identifiers.
 These resulting intercepted SIP messages shall be sent to DF2 for mediation prior to transmittal across the HI2 interface.
+For the support of WebRTC Interworking as specified in [43], the P-CSCF shall be interpreted as the eP-CSCF when handling WebRTC Interworking.
+That is, all LI requirements pertaining to the P-CSCF shall apply to the eP-CSCF and wherever a P-CSCF appears in this specification, it shall be considered to be the eP-CSCF for the WebRTC Interworking cases.
+Any additional requirements that only apply to the eP-CSCF are described distinctly.

+WebRTC Web Server Function (WWSF) is an ICE that is used to copy and transmit via the DF to the LEMF the Outer IP address and port used by the target in internet or any public IP network.
+Also since the eIMS AGW re-writes the original MSRP message [43] which contain IP address information when the both endpoints don’t support MSRO CEMA extension, the eIMS AGW shall be able to copy and report this information.

+WebRTC Authorisation Function is an ICE that creates a time-stamped authentication event associated with the target including relevant information such as the user’s web identity.

+Further details of the WWSF and WAF are FFS.

 For roaming scenarios, interception at the P-CSCF shall be Mandatory, in order to provide IRI Interception in the visited network, where the P-CSCF is located in the Visited Network.
 Where the P-CSCF is located in the Home Network, interception at the P-CSCF shall be Optional, subject to national regulation.